chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 >
 > If you do not see the **Delete** menu entry or the :gear: **Actions** buttons, consult your administrator to determine if you have the appropriate role assigned to your account.

-On the main Groups page, find the group you want to edit.
+On the main Groups page, find the Group you want to edit.
 You can enter a search term in the text field to filter results by typing in part of their Name or Description and clicking the :mag: button.
-Similar to the [Edit Group](#editing-a-group) action, select the :gear: **Actions** button on the left-hand side of the group, and instead select **Delete**.
+Similar to the [Edit Group](#editing-a-group) action, select the :gear: **Actions** button on the left-hand side of the Group, and instead select **Delete**.
 You will be prompted to confirm the deletion.

 ## Eligibility for Deployments

 The Create / Edit Group modals display Groups or Computers that are ineligible for Deployment Steps in either red or orange, depending on the reason for their ineligibility.
-**All** Groups and Computers in a given Group must have their eligibility clear in order for that group to be used as part of a Deployment Step.
+**All** Groups and Computers in a given Group must have their eligibility clear in order for that Group to be used as part of a Deployment Step.
 If a Deployment Step is targeting ineligible Groups, the Deployment Plan cannot be started until the eligibility status(es) of the affected Computers has been resolved.

 ![Group eligibility legend](/assets/images/groups/ccm-groups-eligibility.png)